csiro-coasts/emsarray/docs/concepts/indexing.rst

 ``kind`` is the native index kind (face, edge, node, etc), while ``size`` is the length of the linear index space for that grid.

-Looking up a location in the :attr:`Convention.spatial_index` will return a :class:`.SpatialIndexItem` instance.
-These values have a :attr:`~.SpatialIndexItem.linear_index` attribute and a :attr:`~.SpatialIndexItem.index` attribute.
+:attr:`.Convention.strtree`
+is a :class:`spatial index <shapely.strtree.STRtree>`
+of all cells in the dataset.
+Querying it will return the linear index for any matching cells.

 The cell polygons in :attr:`Convention.polygons <.Convention.polygons>`
 are in linear index order.